 Appendix J: A11y Remediation via AI – Take 2

-I asked AI to evaluate and improve my previous prompt; this is the result.
+I asked AI to evaluate and improve my previous prompt in Appendix I; these are the results.

 Role: You are an Accessibility Specialist for Pressbooks (WordPress).